Leveraging Cross-Lingual Transfer Learning in Spoken Named Entity Recognition Systems

 \section{Related Work}

-In the literature, NER from the speech is generally performed via a pipeline method that initially incorporates ASR, followed by NER on the transcriptions \cite{Jannet17}.
-Despite the prevalent issues associated with this sequential two-step process, such systems also fail to directly incorporate transcriptions annotated with entities within the ASR system \cite{Cohn19}.
-Incorporating such data could potentially enhance the quality of partial hypotheses, often discarded during the decoding phase.
-One proposed method to incorporate entity data involves directly integrating specific entity expressions into the lexicon and estimating a language model that acknowledges these entity expressions \cite{Hatmi13}.
+Traditionally, NER from spoken content has utilized a pipeline approach, beginning with an Automatic Speech Recognition (ASR) phase followed by NER on the resulting transcriptions \cite{Jannet17}.
+While such a system may seem intuitive, it has essential challenges.
+Specifically, it directly incorporates transcriptions annotated with entities within the ASR system \cite{Cohn19}.
+By embedding such annotations, there's potential to refine the partial hypotheses, which often get overlooked or dismissed during the decoding process.
+A novel solution has been integrating specific entity expressions into the lexicon to enhance language model accuracy in recognizing these expressions \cite{Hatmi13}.

-These challenges motivate the investigation of the E2E spoken NER strategy for extracting entities directly from speech.
-By utilizing this method, one can facilitate joint optimization for both ASR and NER, approached from a NER task perspective.
-This architecture is anticipated to be more streamlined than a conventional pipeline, and we expect to leverage the capabilities of deep neural architecture to capture long-distance constraints at the sentence level.
+In response to these challenges, interest in the E2E approach for spoken NER has increased.
+This method aims to simultaneously optimize ASR and NER processes, providing a potentially more efficient alternative to the traditional pipeline by leveraging deep neural networks' capabilities to manage long-range sentence dependencies.

-The first study for the E2E spoken NER scheme was applied to French datasets \cite{Ghannay18}.
-The authors adopted an architecture akin to Deep Speech 2 \cite{Amodei16}, which was trained via the Connectionist Temporal Classification (CTC) objective \cite{Graves06}.
-Yadav et al. \cite{Yadav20} adopted a similar approach for the English language.
-Their study utilized special tokens in the ASR vocabulary to facilitate NER tagging.
-Similarly, we also employ special symbols ('\{', '[', '\$', ']') in the transcript to identify the entities (organizations, persons, and locations) as shown in Figure~\ref{fig:block}.
-More recently, \cite{Shon22,Pasad22} used the same approach on top of a Wav2Vec2 model.
+Significant research into the E2E approach for spoken NER includes work with French datasets \cite{Ghannay18}, adopting architectures similar to DeepSpeech \cite{Amodei16}, guided by the Connectionist Temporal Classification (CTC) objective \cite{Graves06}.
+Building on this, \citet{Yadav20} developed a method tailored for English, introducing specific tokens in the ASR vocabulary to enhance NER tagging.
+Our research also incorporates this by incorporating unique symbols ('\{', '[', '\$', ']') in transcripts to assist in identifying entities such as organizations, persons, and locations, as depicted in Figure~\ref{fig:block}.
+Building on these foundational studies, more recent research \cite{Shon22,Pasad22} has successfully employed this methodology in conjunction with the Wav2Vec2 model.